Union Catalogue of Manuscripts from the Islamicate World

 Binding

-Probably bound in Britain for former owner Duncan Forbes
+Probably rebound in London for former owner Duncan Forbes.

-Endpapers prepared of British-made thin-weight, cream-coloured wove and green flocked paper added to the beginning and end.
+Endpapers prepared of British-made thin-weight, cream-coloured wove sitff-leaved with bluish-green flocked paper added to the beginning and end.
 Resewn on three recessed cords laced into pastebaords.
 Edges trimmed, spattered pale tan, with red and white striped cloth endbands adhered to head and tail.
-Covered in half claret-coloured calf leather, hollow-backed and tight-jointed, with 'Spanish' wave-patterned marbled paper sides and squares along the edges.
+Covered in half reddish-brown coloured calf leather, hollow-backed and tight-jointed, with 'Spanish' wave-patterned marbled paper sides and squares along the edges.

-Spine panels paletted with gold double fillet lines with the titles of three works lettered.
+Spine panels paletted with gold double fillet lines with the titles of three works lettered in gold.

 273 × 169 × 29 mm.